The Loudest Sound Ever Heard

-The Loudest Sound Ever Heard is the 14th studio release, and 13th full-length studio album, by Christian alternative rock band the Choir, released in 2012.
+The Loudest Sound Ever Heard is the 14th studio release, and 13th full-length studio album, by alternative rock band the Choir, released in 2012.

 Background

-After a busy 2010 with the release of two full-length albums followed by a short tour, the members of the Choir pursued other musical endeavors during the following two years.
+After a busy 2010 with the release of two full-length albums followed by a short tour, the members of the Choir pursued other musical endeavors during the subsequent two years.

 Lead singer and guitarist Derri Daugherty finally completed the ambient music project he originally started in 2009, before the majority of his initial tracks ended up comprising a large portion of the music for the Choir's Burning Like the Midnight Sun in 2010.
 Released under the nom de plume Clouds Echo in Blue, this self-titled collection of new instrumentals was released in 2011.
 Daugherty also partnered with Michael Roe of the 77s on an Americana side project that officially coalesced into the duo Kerosene Halo, which also released its first, self-titled, album in 2011.

 Drummer and lyricist Steve Hindalong focused his attention on producing, with his most notable work being Sara Groves' highly successful and critically-acclaimed album Invisible Empires.
 Hindalong also produced four tracks for Nate Marialke's 2011 album Your Kingdom Come.

 Bass guitarist Tim Chandler contributed to the soundtrack for Terry Scott Taylor's graphic novel Return to the Neverhood, which was released in 2012.
 Chandler's work in the side project Boy-O-Boy in 1984, recorded with fellow Daniel Amos guitarist Jerry Chamberlain, was finally independently released in 2011 under the title Giants of Pop.

 Guitarist Marc Byrd spent this period focused primarily on recording the double album Departure Songs with his post-rock band Hammock.
-Saxophone and Lyricon player Dan Michaels continued his work in artist management for the Choir, MercyMe and other contemporary Christian artists, in addition to running his independent Galaxy 21 record label with his wife, Lisa.
+Saxophone and Lyricon player Dan Michaels continued his work in artist management for the Choir, MercyMe and other contemporary Christian artists, in addition to running his independent Galaxy21 record label with his wife, Lisa.